 The principle of interconnectedness implies that governance should also aim to build community, at local, national and international levels, to foster values that manifest respect for diverse cultures and the oneness of the human race, and that nurture our interconnectedness with nature.

-Governance in other words, should not be conceived of as something merely that accepts current values and identities as written in stone and then aims to negotiate an accommodation amongst those values and identities where they differ.
+Governance in other words, should not be conceived of as something that accepts current values and identities as givens and then aims to negotiate an accommodation amongst those values and identities where they differ.
 It should aim at shaping values in a way that, while respecting diverse cultures and perspectives, also nurtures common interests and shared identities and visions for the future.

 A common lens through which to view governance is that of justice, and it should not be controversial to suggest that governance systems for protected areas and OECMs should embody both distributive and procedural justice.
 The way these aspects of governance are normally interpreted, however, typically assumes that conflictual relationships between difference classes, ethnicities, or other social groups is the normal state of affairs.
-When, on the other hand, justice is understood as a facet of interconnectedness, it takes on an additional significance.
+On the other hand, when justice is understood as a facet of interconnectedness, it takes on an additional significance.
 Our interconnectedness as human beings implies that justice is both ends and means.
-Justice is a means of achieving a kind of unity that embraces and celebrates the diversity of cultures, and is also an outcome of creating systems that embody our interconnectedness.
+Justice is a means of achieving a form of unity which embraces and celebrates the diversity of cultures, and is an outcome of creating systems that embody our interconnectedness.